Yendric/uploads/README.md

 Uploads is a file sharing website written in Laravel and React with InertiaJS.
 Thanks to Laravels S3 integration, it can be used to manage and share files stored in an S3 bucket.
-It also allows sharing code files, which can be created on-site.
+It also allows sharing code files, which can be created on-page.
 Includes a Dockerfile for easy deployment.

 ## Contribute